 The college may also maintain a separate student academic folder which may include, but not be limited to, the following information: application forms; standardized test results; high school transcript; domicile reclassification form; curriculum change; college transcripts; Immigration and Naturalization Service form; student update form; graduation application; credit evaluation forms; and admission correspondence.
 Information contained in the student academic folder will be retained in accordance with the aforementioned policy and may be destroyed three years from the date of the student’s separation from the college.

 Students must register their vehicles with the Security Office, located inside the main entrance of Godbey Hall.
 An NRCC parking permit for the current year will be issued for each vehicle that is registered and must be visible and affixed to the rear view mirror.
 Motorcycle parking is permitted in the crossed-out areas.
-The NRV Mall Site does not require an NRCC parking permit while attending classes at the mall.
-Students must have a state issued handicapped parking permit to park in the handicapped spaces at the Mall Site.
+The Uptown Christiansburg site (formerly NRV Mall) does not require an NRCC parking permit while attending classes at the site.
+Students must have a state issued handicapped parking permit to park in the handicapped spaces at the Uptown Christiansburg site.
 NRCC parking permits for handicapped persons are valid for the Dublin campus only.
 For handicapped parking areas at the Dublin campus, refer to the campus maps.
 There is no cost for parking permits.

 Illegal Parking is not allowed in the following areas: